-Best RFID Travel Wallet
+The Best RFID Travel Wallets for Men

 According to the Django Products description, this heavy duty wallet is built to “solve problems.”
 And it does.
 This minimalist powerhouse holds up to 12 cards while still looking slim and feeling light thanks to the anodized aluminum hardware and silicon band/cash strap.

-Best Premium Travel Wallets
+The Best Stylish Travel Wallets for Men

 I’m not a huge fan of spending all your money to get a fancy wallet, but if you can afford weekly trips to Ibiza, you might as well look the part with these sleek, stylish travel wallets.